Introduction

 Convert Measurements to Cubic Units

-Multiply the length, width, and height to get the volume in cubic units.
-For example, if your measurements are in feet, your result will be in cubic feet.
+Multiply the length, width, and height to obtain the volume in cubic units.
+For instance, if your dimensions are in feet, your outcome will be in cubic feet.

 -